ShefBots/piwarsimulator/README.md

 * Acts through a Controller
 * (optional) World rendering

-Operating in simulation, virtual sensors are using an ExteriorTheWorld list consisting of the things in the world, where element 0 is the robot.
+Operating in simulation, virtual sensors use an ExteriorTheWorld list consisting of the things in the world, where element 0 is the robot.
 Then:

 Operating in simulation: